 \section{Introduction}

-Multidimensional Scaling (MDS) is a family of methods that represents high dimensional data in a low dimensional space with preservation of the Euclidean distance between observations.
-MDS uses a $n \times n$ distance matrix as input (or, alternatively, a similarity matrix), where $n$ is the number of observed data, and producing a low-dimensional configuration: a $n\times r$ matrix with $r$ much smaller than $n$.
-When $n$ is large, MDS is unaffordable with standard MDS algorithms because their extremely large memory ($n(n-1)/2$ values should be stored simultaneously to represent a distance or similarity matrix) and time requirements.
-The cost of the classical MDS algorithm is $O(n^3)$, as it requires eigendecomposition of a $n\times n$ matrix, for more details see \citeN{trefethen97}.
+Multidimensional scaling (MDS) is a family of methods that represents high dimensional data in a low dimensional space with preservation of the Euclidean distance between observations.
+MDS uses a $n \times n$ distance matrix as input (or, alternatively, a similarity matrix), where $n$ is the number of individuals, and producing a low dimensional configuration: a $n\times r$ matrix, where $r$ is the dimension of the low dimensional space, being much smaller than $n$.
+When $n$ is large, MDS is unaffordable with classical MDS algorithms because their extremely large memory ($n(n-1)/2$ values should be stored simultaneously to represent a distance or similarity matrix) and time requirements.
+The cost of the classical MDS algorithm is $O(n^3)$, as it requires eigendecomposition of a $n\times n$ matrix (for more details see, for instance, \citeNP{trefethen97}).

-We overcome these difficulties by means of three non-standard algorithms: \textit{divide-and-conquer MDS}, \textit{interpolation MDS}, and \textit{fast MDS}.
-The first two are original proposals, while the third one was introduced by \citeN{Yang06afast}.
-These algorithms share the global scheme.
-First, they divide the data set into small pieces, where standard MDS methods can work.
-Then, the partial configurations obtained by MDS are combined using Procrustes transformations.

-The building block standard MDS method used through this work is classical MDS (see, for instance, Section 3.2 in \citeNP{krzanowski2000principles} or Chapter 12 in \citeNP{BorgGroenen2005}) but other MDS methods (Nonmetric MDS, for instance; see Section 3.3 in \citeNP{krzanowski2000principles}, Section 12.5 in \citeNP{johnson2002applied} or Chapter 9 in \citeNP{BorgGroenen2005}) could also be used instead.